K0rgana/web-advcd/README.md

 ## Build Your Own App

-Now the following tutorial will guide you how to build a equal application to that you just saw.
+Now the following tutorial will guide you how to build a similar application to that you just saw.

 ## Starting React